Statement on the Economy – 2025

 Energy Sector (Hydro, Oil & Gas, Hydrogen)

-Energy remains the cornerstone of Newfoundland’s economic and fiscal strength.
+Energy remains a cornerstone of Newfoundland’s economic and fiscal strength.

 Hydroelectric generation of 9.8 GW provides complete renewable coverage for domestic demand and enables

-large-scale exports through subsea and overland interconnections to Europe, Atlantic Canada, and New England.
+large-scale exports through subsea and overland interconnections to Europe, neighbouring Canada, and New England.

 Offshore oil fields and LNG facilities, entirely under Newfoundland ownership, continue to generate critical export earnings.